SPARSH511/HackerEarth_Water_Day_Hackathon_Submission/README.md

 # HackerEarth_Water_Day_Hackathon_Submission
-This is my submission for the ML challenge by the name in title of repo.
+This is my submission for the ML challenge by the name in the title of the repository.

 <b>My Result Score on Test Dataset given :</b>
 ![image](https://github.com/user-attachments/assets/ba8fe578-606c-4a17-9bc7-1ee3b6347252)